arunp77/statistics-and-atmospheric-data/fundamentals_statistics/02_chapter2.md

 Descriptive statistics are often used to summarize and describe data in a way that is easily understandable and interpretable.
 They can be used to make comparisons between groups, identify patterns or trends in the data, and to detect outliers or anomalies that may need further investigation.

-Descriptive statistics are commonly used in fields such as business, economics, psychology, sociology, and healthcare, among others.
-They are an important tool for making informed decisions and drawing meaningful conclusions from data.

 ---

 ## 1. Measures of central tendency